 Swaziland is very closely linked to South Africa, which accounts for about 85% of imports and about 60% of exports.
 The European Union (EU) is the second largest export market for Swaziland.
 While the country was able to use trade effectively to generate growth in the past, exports performance has weakened in recent years.
 Looking ahead, Swaziland faces considerable vulnerabilities in its existing export base.
-A significant portion of current exports is dependent on trade preferences, including sugar (under the EU Sugar Regime) and apparel (under AGOA).
-The former is scheduled to expire in the near term.
+A significant portion of sugar exports is dependent on trade preferences, (under the EU Sugar Regime).

-For the latter, Swaziland did not meet the conditions for the extension of African Growth and Opportunity Act (AGOA) set for May 15, 2014, and as a result preferences are set to expire by January 2015.
-This is expected to have a negative impact on exports and jobs, given that about one third of total apparel exports are destined to the US market.
-On the labor market, the adverse impact will be felt particularly negatively among women.
-Uncertainty originating from AGOA may lead to a significant contraction in the sector.
-However, the overall impact on growth and employment is likely to be dampened by a reallocation of production towards regional markets.
+Apparel trade preferences under the African Growth and Opportunity Act (AGOA) expired in January 2015.
+This has had a negative impact on exports and jobs, given that about one third of total apparel exports are destined to the U.S. market.
+On the labor market, the adverse impact has been felt particularly negatively among women.
+The overall impact on growth and employment has been dampened by a reallocation of production towards regional markets.

 The primary development challenge for the Kingdom of Swaziland is to address the high rate of poverty and inequality in the country.
 An estimated 63% of the population lives below the poverty line, and about 29% lives below the extreme poverty line.
 Inequality is very high with a Gini coefficient of 49.5.
 Between 2001/02 and 2009/10 consumption of the bottom 40% of the population grew very slowly.
 Poverty is strongly correlated with unemployment which is about 28.5% overall and 52.4% among the youth.
 Poverty is also associated with the high burden of communicable diseases.
 The HIV/AIDS prevalence of 31% of the population is the highest in the world and life expectancy has fallen to approximately 49 years.
 While the country has made significant progress towards achieving the Millennium Development Goals (MDGs), it is unlikely to reach the health related MDGs due to the high disease burden.